 David Sandner is my name.

-I am a writer of the weird (new, old and in-between), moving between popular genres: science fiction, fantasy, mystery and horror.
-I am an English Professor at California State University, Fullerton.
-I teach creative writing, popular genre literartures, and Romanticism, an era of revolution and poetry in early 19th-century Britain.
-My scholarship centers on the history of the fantastic, especially its criticism, moving back from now to the 18th century, with special attention to genre’s relationship to the sublime.
+I write and study weird things, moving between popular genres: science fiction, fantasy, mystery and horror.
+I am a member of SFWA (the Science Fiction and Fantasy Writers of America) and the HWA (the Horror Writer’s Association).
+I am also Dr. Sandner, an English Professor at California State University, Fullerton.
+I teach creative writing, popular genre literartures, and Romanticism (an era of revolution and poetry in early 19th-century Britain).
+My scholarship centers on the history of the fantastic, especially its criticism, from the 18th century to now, with special attention to the genre’s relationship to the sublime.
 My creative and scholarly work has been published in leading magazines, journals, anthologies, and collections in my fields.
+I have been nominated for a Mythopoeic Award for scholarship on the fantastic.
 I am the author and editor of scholarly books.
-I am marketing a historical novel, The Triumph of Death, a mystery with Mary Shelley as its protagonist.
-I am organizing a conference on the writer Philip K. Dick, whose papers reside in CSUF’s Special Collections, for Spring 2016.
+I have worked with my students to build build websites on the fantastic, especially one on Philip K. Dick’s last ten years in Orange County, California (when he left his papers to my University), and another on the literary influence of Mary Shelley’s Frankenstein.